Hackney Carriage and Private Hire Licensing Policy

 It is your responsibility to ensure that your licence is renewed before it expires.
 The council will not accept a renewal application after your licence has expired and you would be required to submit an application for a new licence.

-If you submit a new application in these circumstances within three months of the expiry of your previous licence you will not, however, be required to undertake the knowledge test or child sexual exploitation training (unless you are due to take refresher training).
+If you submit a new application in these circumstances within three months of the expiry of your previous licence you will not, however, be required to undertake child sexual exploitation training (unless you are due to take refresher training).

 5.10 Rights of appeal